illydali/Project-Two-Express/queries.md

         ],
     'difficulty' : 2,
     'duration' : 10,
-    'instructions' : {
+    'instructions' : [
-        1: 'Separate egg whites from the yolk and place egg whites in a bowl',
-        2: 'Dip a cotton swab into the bowl and dab the egg whites over your face',
-        3: 'Let the mask sit for 10 mins',
+        'Separate egg whites from the yolk and place egg whites in a bowl'], ['Dip a cotton swab into the bowl and dab the egg whites over your face'], ['Let the mask sit for 10 mins'],
-        4: 'Wash off with a damp cloth'
+         ['Wash off with a damp cloth']
-    },
+    ],
     'skin_concern' : [
         ObjectId('62396f5051aece3932dcc542')
     ],